dengel29/fyi-v2/src/posts/aws-lambda-postgres-pt-1.md

 $ serverless create —template aws-nodejs —path sls-new-project
 ```

 This will create a folder called `sls-new-project` that contains just two files, `handler.js` which has your function’s logic, and `serverless.yaml` which contains all the configuration.
+Very minimal to start.

 ### Setting up a local database and Sequelize

-I wanted to use Postgres and an object-relational mapper (ORM) called Sequelize.
+We want to use Postgres and an object-relational mapper (ORM) called Sequelize.
 So let's install those dependencies into our project via npm.

 First `npm init` to create a `package.json` in our project.
 Then start installing some dependencies:
 ```